UniversalDependencies/docs/_u-feat/VerbForm.md

 English, it often has morphological form that is distinct from the finite forms.
-Infinitives may be used together with auxiliaries to form periphrastic tenses (e.g. future tense [cs] _budu <b>sedět</b> v letadle_ "I will sit in a plane"), they appear as arguments of modal verbs etc.  In some languages they behave similarly to nouns and are used as such (similar to the gerund in English).
+Infinitives may be used together with auxiliaries to form periphrastic tenses (e.g. future tense [cs] _budu <b>sedět</b> v letadle_ “I will sit in a plane”), they appear as arguments of modal verbs etc. In some languages, e.g. in Hindi, they behave similarly to nouns and are used as such (similar to the gerund in English).
+Nevertheless, this observation is not universal and, e.g. in Slavic languages, infinitives are quite distinct from verbal nouns.

 #### Examples